Charge and spin interplay in a molecular-dimer-based organic Mott insulator: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to C. Broholm and T. Clay for fruitful discussions.
-Work in JHU was supported by NSF award DMR-2004074.
+Work at JHU was supported by NSF award DMR-2004074.
 The work in Chernogolovka was performed in accordance with the state task, state registration No. AAAA-A19-119092390079-8.
 The work in Japan was supported by KAKENHI (Grants-in-Aid for Scientific Research) Grants No.JP17K05533,No. JP18H01173, No. JP17K05497, No. JP17H02916,JP19K05397, 19H01848, and 19K21842.

-Single crystals of $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$Cl (\Cl) were prepared by electrochemical oxidation of the BEDT-TTF solution in 1,1,2-trichloroethane (TCE) at a temperature of 40$^{\circ}$ C and a constant current of 0.5~$\mu$A. A solution of Hg(SCN)$_2$, [Me$_4$N]SCN·KCl, and dibenzo-18-crown-6 in 1:0.7:1 molar ratio in ethanol/TCE was used as supporting electrolyte for the \Cl\ preparation.
-The composition of the crystals was verified by electron probe microanalysis and X-ray diffraction.

-{\bf Heat capacity} Heat capacity was measured using Quantum Design PPMS system equipped with the DR option for crystals of the mass 2-4 mg.
+ND is grateful for the travel support from the IPMU-ISSP-JHU collaborative program in Physics and Astronomy.